Types of Inverters- Inverter Classifications and Subcategories

 Mode 2

 The opposite of mode 1 happens, whereby T2 goes on while T1 is off.
-Thus the current through load will invert the direction.
+Thus, the current through load will invert the direction.
 The shift in the current wave direction results in the inversion of DC to AC.

-2. Full Bridge Inverter
+Full Bridge Inverter

 A Single-phase inverter will have four control switches.
 Each of them controls the current direction in the circuit.
 Additionally, this range of inverters has four feedback diodes that function only when all thyristors are off mode.
 The other condition is that the load is not resistive.

-3. Three Phase Bridge Inverters
+Three-Phase Bridge Inverters

 A three-phase inverter is essential in running heavy loads that require three-phase power.
 Fundamentally, this is in industrial applications.

 The three-phase inverters feature six diodes and six control switches.
 Also, the degree of gate pulses is the fundamental determinant of the bridges’ operation mode.
-The degree of gate pulses can give either the 120-degree mode or 180-degree mode.
+The degree of gate pulses can give either the 120-degree mode or the 180-degree mode.

 180-degree Mode